Nepal is a small country but it is home to hundreds and thousands of villages, and each one of them comes with its own unique culture and style.

 Located at an altitude of 2804m, the road to Kagbeni is quite a bumpy ride of 7 to 8 hours.
 Similarly, the flight from Pokhara to Jomsom takes not more than 20 minutes.

 The Kali Gandaki river that continuously flows aside Kagbeni village has religious significance.
-Hindu pilgrims dip into the Kali Gandaki river and give offerings to the departed soul.
+Hindu pilgrims dip into the Kali Gandaki River and give offerings to the departed soul.
 You can also find Saligram in the river, which is considered a sacred stone.

 Kagbeni, residing between Jomsom and Lo Manthang, is a gorgeous valley with a magnificent landscape.
 The houses here are not concrete like in cities.
-The houses, walls, temples here are made up of stones.
+The houses, walls, and temples here are made up of stones.
 You will not miss noticing the unique designs of the traditional houses and the astonishing view of the landscape surrounded by high peaks from the balcony.

-The weather of Kagbeni is dry and windy most of the time.
-The velocity of wind increases with the increase in the altitude in this region.
+The weather in Kagbeni is dry and windy most of the time.
+The velocity of wind increases with the increase in altitude in this region.
 The breeze is chilling so, avoid the winter season to visit Kagbeni.
 The Spring and Autumn seasons are the best time to visit Kagbeni as the climate is clear and excellent to observe the sparkling peaks surrounding Kagbeni.